I’m a Las Vegas local with insights into the best Las Vegas restaurants for every budget and craving.

 Take it Easy Roasters

 Set in Chinatown, Take it Easy is a Colombian bakery and local hidden gem.
 If you have never tried Colombian pastries before, you are in for a treat.
-The shop itself is very tiny with a small bar area to sit at, but they have an adorable outdoor area which makes for a picture-perfect breakfast date.
+The shop itself is very tiny with a small bar area to sit at, but they have an adorable outdoor area which makes for a picture-perfect Las Vegas date idea.

 Some of my favorite menu items are the chicken tinga empanadas, guava and cheese empanadas, and pandebono, a Colombian cheesy bread.
 They also have a variety of vegan options and a unique drink selection.